Lint trap meaning

 A) Lint Trap – The lint trap is the one line of defense against the lint assembly.
 It comes with a mark and is easily within reach.
 It is located on the right side of the dryer’s door or top of the dryer.
 The lint trap is that line of defense that catches most of the laundry lint before getting into the dryer vent.
 The lint trap should be cleaned after every dryer use.

 B) Dryer Vent – The dryer vent is located behind the dryer and is connected to the vent by a flexible silver duct.
 The dryer vent is usually the exhaust system that exhausts the dryer’s heat to the outside of your house.
-The lint may pass through during the dryer cycle and can assemble in the dryer vent even if the user is good at cleaning the lint catcher every time.
+The lint may pass through during the dryer cycle and can be assembled in the vent even if the user is good at cleaning the lint catcher every time.
 In a year, the lint can create a blockage on the vent.
 A blocked dryer vent may lead to longer drying times, waste energy, and even catching fire, creating panic.
 This is why the fire departments recommend cleaning the dryer vent once a year.
 If the user doesn’t know how to clean and has no correct tools, they should consult a professional dryer vent cleaner.

 How to Clean Dryer Lint Trap?